oa-333/elog/README.md

     ELOG_FMT_INFO("This is an unsigned integer {} and a string '{}'", 5, "hi");

+Using binary logging (fmtlib-style only):

+    ELOG_BIN_INFO("This message is not formatted at all during this call, param {}, param , param {}, 2, true, "some string param");

+Using binary logging with format message caching (fmtlib-style only):

+    ELOG_CACHE_INFO("This format message cached and referred by id, instead of being copied, param {}, param , param {}, 2, true, "some string param");

 Logging with a designated [logger](#defining-log-sources-and-loggers) (no error checking):

     // initialize a thread-safe shared logger